hanliutong/rewriter/Readme.md

 The API of OpenCV Universal Intrinsic is introduced some compatibility-breaking changes, in order to support variable-length backends including RVV.
 Most code blocks written using Universal Intrinsic will need to be rewritten.
 However, there are more than 400 code blocks that need to be rewritten, distributed in about 50 different files.
 This will be a horrible work if done by manually, so we decided to develop an automatic rewriter.

+We are going to create a clang-tidy plugin to match and fix the Universal Intrinsic API that needs to be rewritten.

 ## Example

 ```diff